trchudley/pdemtools/docs/index.rst

   :align: center
   :alt: A hillshaded DEM of Helheim Glacier

-pDEMtool aims to provide a convenient set of functions to explore, download, and preprocess high-resolution DEMs of the polar regions from the ArcticDEM (Porter *et al.*  2022; 2023) and Reference Elevation Model of Antarctica (REMA; Howat *et al.* 2022a, b) products, courtesy of the Polar Geospatial Center (PGC).
+pDEMtool provides a convenient set of functions to explore, download, and preprocess high-resolution DEMs of the polar regions from the ArcticDEM (Porter *et al.*  2022; 2023) and Reference Elevation Model of Antarctica (REMA; Howat *et al.* 2022a, b) products, courtesy of the Polar Geospatial Center (PGC).

-The primary aim of pDEMtools is to enable access to ArcticDEM and REMA mosaics and multitemporal strips using the ``search()`` function and ``load`` module:
+The first aim of pDEMtools is to enable access to ArcticDEM and REMA mosaics and multitemporal strips using the ``search()`` function and ``load`` module:

  - ``search()``: This function aims to replicate the kind of convenient catalogue searching available when querying a dynamic STAC catalogue (e.g. ``pystac_client``), allowing users to easily find relevant ArcticDEM and REMA strips for their areas of interest.
  - ``load``: This module provides simple one-line functions to preview and download strips and mosaics from the relevant AWS bucket to an ``xarray`` Dataset.

-pDEMtools does not aim to provide a comprehensive DEM analysis environment (there are other excellent tools for that, such as `xdem <https://github.com/GlacioHack/xdem>`_ for advanced coregistration or `richdem <https://github.com/r-barnes/richdem>`_ for flow analysis), but some simple (pre)processing functions are provided.
-It is hoped that they are *specific* to the sort of uses that ArcticDEM and REMA users might want (e.g. a focus on ice sheet and cryosphere work), as well as the particular *strengths* of ArcticDEM and REMA datasets (high-resolution and multitemporal).
+The second aim is to provide (pre)processing functions *specific* to the sort of uses that ArcticDEM and REMA users might want (e.g. a focus on ice sheet and cryosphere work), as well as the particular *strengths* of ArcticDEM and REMA datasets (high-resolution and multitemporal).
 Tools include:

- - Identifying/masking sea level and icebergs.
  - Terrain attribute derivation (hillshade, slope, aspect, various curvatures) using a 5x5 polynomial fit suited for high-resolution data.
  - Quick geoid correction using BedMachine source data.
  - Simple coregistration for quick elevation change analysis.
+ - Identifying/masking sea level and icebergs.

 Rather than introducing custom classes, pDEMtools will always try and return DEM data as an `xarray <https://docs.xarray.dev/en/stable/>`_ DataArray with geospatial metadata via the `rioxarray <https://corteva.github.io/rioxarray/stable/>`_ extension.
-The aim is to allow the user to quickly move beyond pDEMtools into their own analysis in whatever format they desire, be that `xarray` datasets, `numpy` or `dask` arrays, or exporting to geospatial file formats for analysis beyond Python.
+The aim is to allow the user to quickly move beyond pDEMtools into their own analysis in whatever format they desire, be that `xarray`, `numpy` or `dask` datasets, DEM-specific Python packages such as `xdem <https://github.com/GlacioHack/xdem>`_ for advanced coregistration or `richdem <https://github.com/r-barnes/richdem>`_ for flow analysis, or exporting to geospatial file formats for analysis beyond Python.

 **Contact me:** Tom Chudley, thomas.r.chudley@durham.ac.uk